system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 ![CPU shroud fan screws](./img/cpu-shroud-fan-screws.webp)

-4. When reinstalling the fan into the CPU shroud, the spinning side should face the CPU cooler, while the side with a stationary cover should face the back of the case.
+4. When reinstalling the fan into the CPU shroud, the spinning side should face the CPU cooler and the front of the case, while the side with a stationary cover should face the back of the case.
-    - Overtightening the fan bracket's screws may cause fan noise; if the fan is creating excessive noise, try loosening some of the thumbscrews.
+    - Overtightening the fan bracket's screws may cause fan noise; if the fan is creating excessive noise, try slightly loosening some of the screws.

 ### Steps to replace the cooler-mounted CPU fan: